vaibhavsagar/website/drafts/hamts-from-scratch.md

     00000101000011000101110100101110

+A HAMT can be

+1. empty (`None`)
-A HAMT can be either empty (`None`), a leaf node with the hash, the key, and the value (`Leaf`), or a node with a bitmap and a (non-empty) vector of child HAMTs (`Many`).
-I've chosen to ignore the possibility of collisions, but we could handle them by adding an extra constructor, e.g. `Colliding` with a hash and a vector of key-value pairs and updating our functions accordingly.
+2. a leaf node with the hash, the key, and the value (`Leaf`)
+3. a node with a bitmap and a (non-empty) vector of child HAMTs (`Many`).

+I've chosen to ignore the possibility of collisions, but we could handle them by adding an extra constructor, e.g. `Colliding` with a hash and a vector of key-value pairs.

 ```haskell